2DGH: 2D Gaussian-Hermite Splatting for High-quality Rendering and Better Geometry Features: Introduction

-\begin{itemize} \item We first introduce a family of Gaussian-Hermite kernels with higher representation power in Gaussian Splatting, and prove that the original Gaussian kernel is the zero-rank case of the new formulation. \item To enable the use of Gaussian-Hermite polynomials in opacity modeling, we propose a new activation function that can handle high-order coefficients in the alpha blending process. \item We conduct experiments to compare our proposed kernel with previous ones in Gaussian Splatting, showing that our method improves reconstruction around shape boundaries and achieve state-of-the-art performance in surface reconstruction and novel-view synthesis. \end{itemize}
+In summary, we make the following contributions: \begin{itemize} \item We first introduce a family of Gaussian-Hermite kernels with higher representation power in Gaussian Splatting, and prove that the original Gaussian kernels are the zero-rank case of the new formulation. \item To enable the use of Gaussian-Hermite polynomials in opacity modeling, we propose a new activation function that can handle high-order coefficients in the alpha-blending process. \item We introduce a synthetic dataset comprising objects with complex geometries and material properties, as a benchmark for evaluating the fitting capabilities of 3D representations. \item We conduct experiments to compare our proposed kernels with previous ones in Gaussian Splatting, showing that our method improves reconstruction around shape boundaries and achieves state-of-the-art performance in surface reconstruction and novel-view synthesis. \end{itemize}